Five-hundred-meter Aperture Spherical Telescope: Comparison with Arecibo telescope

 Fourth, the FAST dish is significantly deeper, contributing to a wider field of view.
 Although % larger in diameter, FAST's radius of curvature is 300 m, barely larger than Arecibo's 870 ft, so it forms a ° arc (vs. ° for Arecibo).
 Although Arecibo's full aperture of 1000 ft could be used when observing objects at the zenith, this was only possible with the line feed which had a very narrow frequency range and had been unavailable due to damage since 2017.
 Most Arecibo observations used the Gregorian feeds, where the effective aperture was approximately 725 ft at zenith.

 Fifth, Arecibo's larger secondary platform also housed several transmitters, making it one of the few instruments in the world capable of radar astronomy.
 (Planetary radar is also possible at the Jicamarca and Millstone and Altair observatories.)
-The NASA-funded Planetary Radar System allowed Arecibo to study solid objects from Mercury to Saturn, and to perform very accurate orbit determination on near-earth objects, particularly potentially hazardous objects.
+The NASA-funded Planetary Radar System allowed Arecibo to study solid objects from Mercury to Saturn, and to perform very accurate orbit determination on near-Earth objects, particularly potentially hazardous objects.
 Arecibo also included several NSF funded radars for ionospheric studies (ionosondes).
 Such powerful transmitters are too large and heavy for FAST's small receiver cabin, so it will not be able to participate in planetary defense although in principle it could serve as a receiver in a bistatic radar system.
 (Arecibo has been used in several multi-static experiments with an auxiliary 100 meter dish, including S-band radar experiments in the stratosphere, and ISAR mapping of Venus.)

-In popular culture

-It appeared in the episode "The Search for Intelligent Life on Earth" of the 2020 television series Cosmos: Possible Worlds presented by Neil deGrasse Tyson.